moleculerjs/moleculer/README.md

         };
     }
     return handler;

 }.bind(this);
 ```

-The `handler` is the handler of action, what is defined in [Service](#service) schema.
+The `handler` is the request handler of action, what is defined in [Service](#service) schema.
 The `action` is the action object from Service schema.
 The middleware should return with the `handler` or a new wrapped handler.
 In this example above, we check whether the action has a `params` props.
 If yes we return a wrapped handler that calls the validator before calling the original `handler`.
-If there is no `params` property we return the original `handler`.
+If there is no `params` property we return the original `handler` (skip wrapping).

-If you don't call the original `handler` it will break the request.
+_If you don't call the original `handler` it will break the request.
 You can use it in cachers.
-If you find the data in cache, don't call the handler, instead return the cached data.
+If you find the data in cache, don't call the handler, instead return the cached data._

 If you would like to do something with response after the success request, use the `ctx.after` function.

-Example code from cacher middleware:
+Example code from cacher middleware how to use the `ctx.after` method:
 ```js
 return (handler, action) => {
     return function cacherMiddleware(ctx) {